thrvg/ShopifyBackendChallenge-S22/README.md

 This application is written using MongoDB Atlas and Express + Node.
 Light styling was done using Bootstrap.
 MongoDB (NoSQL) was chosen for its ease of horizontal expansion (for fields like quantity description).
 Express was chosen for fast development times.

-To use the application, please go to this link:
+This application is hosted.
+To use the application, please go to this link: https://shopify-atharvagangal.herokuapp.com/

 To run it locally, clone the application.
-Run npm install to install all dependencies.
-You will need to create a .env file with your own credentials for MongoDB Atlas.
-When finished, run node app.js and open localhost:3000 in your browser.
+Run `npm install` to install all dependencies.
+You will need to create a `.env` file with your own credentials for MongoDB Atlas.
+When finished, run node app.js and open `localhost:3000` in your browser.